gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 | DTLS Key Management Id #N     | Padding                       |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-DTLS-chunk-init-options title="DTLS Key Management Parameter" artwork-align="center"}
+{: #key-management-parameter title="DTLS Key Management Parameter" artwork-align="center"}

 {: vspace="0"}
 Parameter Type: 16 bits (unsigned integer)
 : This value MUST be set to 0x8006.
+  Note that this parameter type requires the receiver to ignore the
+  parameter and continue processing if the parameter type is not supported.
+  This is accomplished (as described {{Section 3.2.1 of !RFC9260}}) by
+  the use of the upper bits of the parameter type.

 Parameter Length: 16 bits (unsigned integer)
 : This value holds the length of the parameter, which will be 2 times the
   number of DTLS Key Management identifiers (N) plus 4.

 DTLS Key Management Identifier: 16 bits (unsigned integer)
 : Each DTLS Key Management Identifier ({{IANA-Protection-Solution-ID}})
   is a 16-bit unsigned integer value indicating a DTLS Key Management Method.
-  The DTLS Management Methods are listed in descending order of preference, i.e. the first listed
+  In the INIT chunk the DTLS Management Methods are listed in descending order
-  in the parameter is the most preferred and the last the least
+  of preference, i.e. the first listed in the parameter is the most preferred
-  preferred by the sender in the INIT chunk.
-In the INIT-ACK chunk the
+  and the last the least preferred by the sender in the INIT chunk.
-  endpoint chooses one of the DTLS Management Methods supported by the peer.
+  In the INIT-ACK chunk the endpoint chooses one of the DTLS Management Methods
+  supported by the peer.

 Padding: 0 or 16 bits (unsigned integer)
 : If the number of included DTLS Management Methods is odd the
   parameter MUST be padded with two bytes.
 The padding MUST be set to 0 by
   the sender and MUST be ignored by the receiver.

+The DTLS Key Management Parameter MAY be included in the INIT and INIT ACK chunk
+and MUST NOT be included in any other chunk.
+When included in an INIT chunk, the DTLS Key Management Parameter MUST include
+at least one DTLS Key Management Identifier.
+When included in an INIT ACK chunk, it MUST include exactly one
+DTLS Key Management Identifier.

 ##  DTLS Chunk (DTLS) {#DTLS-chunk}